jonboland/GoodNature/README.md

 ![Good Nature logo](GoodNature/wwwroot/images/login.png)

-Once logged in, users see a different homepage that contains the projects they have shortlisted and applied to volunteer with.
-These are formatted as a collapsible list:
+Once logged in, users see a different homepage that contains the projects they have shortlisted, as well as those they have applied to volunteer with.
+These are formatted as collapsible lists:

 ![Good Nature logo](GoodNature/wwwroot/images/collapsed.png)

 ![Good Nature logo](GoodNature/wwwroot/images/expanded.png)

-And clicking an item displays the relevant content:
+Clicking a list item displays the relevant content:

 ![Good Nature logo](GoodNature/wwwroot/images/bumblebeevid.png)